Yews to Eucalypts

 See lower left hand side for Robert Hay

-The Reverend Knopwood who was the well-known clergyman and a diarist in Tasmania (then Van Diemen’s Land) reported in one of his diaries, that in March 1805 Robert Hay was among those reported as being missing in the bush around Hobart for three months before being found – and who had reported seeing a Tasmanian tiger in its natural environment!
+The Reverend Knopwood was a well-known clergyman and a diarist in Tasmania (then Van Diemen’s Land).
+He noted in one of his diaries a significant event from March 1805.
+During that time, Robert Hay was missing in the bush around Hobart.
+He remained missing for three months before being found.
+Robert Hay had reported seeing a Tasmanian tiger in its natural environment!

-Rev. Knopwood was well know to the New Norfolk pioneers as he was the clergyman for their daily spiritual guidance, christenings, marriages and funerals.
-Knopwood had quite a bit to do with the Hay family and had even been with Robert at the Collins settlement!
+Rev. Knopwood was well known to the New Norfolk pioneers.
+He provided daily spiritual guidance, christenings, marriages, and funerals.
+Knopwood was closely linked to the Hay family.
+He had even been with Robert at the Collins settlement.

 Grey Scroll1

-Maria had been born on Norfolk Island on the 15th November 1796.
-She was the daughter of William Hazelwood a convict on the Third Fleet aboard the William and Ann, who had arrived at Port Jackson before being sent up to Norfolk Island.
-It was in Norfolk Island where he had met and married his wife and Maria’s mother, Elizabeth Hopper.
-Elizabeth had been a convict aboard the Lady Juliana that has also famously been known at ‘the floating brothel’.
-Unlike many of the convicts who were sent out to Australia the Lady Juliana on this particular journey had been what would appear almost enjoyable.
-Maria was to be the only child of William and Elizabeth as her mother had died not long after her birth.
-Both William and Elizabeth had families back home but this was conveniently overlooked.
-Maria was considered a legitimate and free-born child on the island of New Norfolk.
-Maria who was also recorded as Martha was relinquished by her father into an orphanage of care following the death of her mother.
+Unlike many of the convicts who were sent out to Australia the Lady Juliana’s voyage had been enjoyable.
+Maria was to be the only child of William and Elizabeth.
+Elizabeth Hopper died soon after her birth.
+Both William and Elizabeth had families in England.
+This was conveniently overlooked by authorities wanting to settle the new colonies.
+Maria was recorded a legitimate and free-born child on the island of New Norfolk.
+Maria was also errantly recorded as Martha.
+William had placed her in an orphanage after her mother’s death.
 It would have been impossible for William to look after the infant Maria.
 She was baptised a few years later on the 30th May 1802 as a six year old.
-Obviously the religious contingent caught up with her father.

 Maria Hopper Hazelwood Hay

 “Publick Baptisms, Sullivan’s Cove, River Derwent, Van Diemen’s Land 1810” “Mary Ann, Daughter of Maria Hopper July 6.”
-She was the first child baptized that month by Rev. Robert Knopwood. father is not named – Well known it was Robert Hay.
+She was the first child baptized that month by Rev. Robert Knopwood. father is not named – it was well known Robert Hay was the father.

 Marriage record for Robert and Maria